boyzoid/blog/content/posts/2023/august/testing-mysql-doc-store-apps-node.md

   * I named the single file in this directory `document_store.js` because it is used to execute code that sets up our Document Store collection.
 It is also used for code used to test that our repository methods function as expected.
 In a future post, I plan on integrating database migration scripts to show how we can track database changes more easily.
 * The `test` directory holds all of our test files - or file in this case.
-  * a single file named `restaurant-repository.test.js` contains our tests for the restaurant repository.
+  * A single file named `restaurant-repository.test.js` contains our tests for the restaurant repository.
   * By naming the directory `test`, the Node Test Runner detects that test files are in this directory.
 * The `utils` directory contains files with code I would reuse often.
   * The `testUtils.js` file contains code I often use when running tests - such as methods that will generate a random string of a given length, a random integer in a given range, and a test `restaurant` JSON object.